 - 8. The claim is mainly based on elements relating to the so-called "Washout Schedules" which have been described by Prof. Richard H. McLaren in his first report, submitted on 16 July 2016 (the "First McLaren Report"), as well as in his second report, submitted on 9 December 2016 (the "Second McLaren Report") and the underlying evidence (the "Washout Allegation"). - 9.
 The key findings of the First McLaren Report were summarized as follows: - 1.
 The Moscow Laboratory operated, for the protection of doped Russian athletes, within a State-dictated failsafe system, described in the report as the Disappearing Positive Methodology. - 2.
 The Sochi Laboratory operated a unique sample swapping methodology to enable doped Russian athletes to compete at the Games. - 3.
-The Ministry of Sport directed, controlled and oversaw the manipulation of athletes' analytical results or sample swapping, with the active participation and assistance of the Russian Federal Security Service, the Center of Sports Preparation of National Teams of Russia and both Moscow and Sochi Laboratories. - 10.
+The Ministry of Sport directed, controlled and oversaw the manipulation of athletes' analytical results or sample swapping, with the active participation and assistance of the Russian Federal Security Service, the Centre of Sports Preparation of National Teams of Russia and both Moscow and Sochi Laboratories. - 10.
 The Second McLaren Report confirmed these key findings and contained a description of the so-called "washout testing" prior to certain major events, including the 2012 London Olympic Games and the 2013 IAAF World Championships in Moscow.
-The washout testing started in 2012, when Dr. Grigory Rodchenkov, the former director of the formerly WADA accredited laboratory in Moscow, developed a secret cocktail called the "Duchess" with a very short detection window (page 23 of the Second McLaren Report).
+According to Prof. McLaren, the washout testing started in 2012, when Dr. Grigory Rodchenkov, the former director of the formerly WADA accredited laboratory in Moscow, developed a secret cocktail called the "Duchess" with a very short detection window.
 According to the Second McLaren Report, "this process of pre competition testing to monitor if a dirty athlete would test 'clean' at an upcoming competition is known as washout testing". - 11.
-The Second McLaren Report went on to describe that the washout testing was used to determine whether the athletes on a doping program were likely to test positive at the 2012 London Olympic Games (see pages 71-78).
-At that time, the relevant athletes were, according to said Report, providing samples in official doping control BEREG Kits.
-While the results of the Laboratory's initial testing procedure ("ITP"), which show the presence of Prohibited Substances, were recorded on the washout list, the samples were automatically reported as negative in the Anti-Doping Administration and Management System ("ADAMS") as described in the Second McLaren Report. - 12.
+The Second McLaren Report went on to describe that the washout testing was used to determine whether the athletes on a doping program were likely to test positive at the 2012 London Olympic Games.
+At that time, the relevant athletes were, according to said Report, providing samples in official doping control Bereg Kits.
+While the results of the Laboratory's initial testing procedure ("ITP"), which show the presence of Prohibited Substances, were recorded on the washout list, the samples were automatically reported as negative in the Anti-Doping Administration and Management System ("ADAMS"). - 12.
 The Second McLaren Report went on to explain that the covering up of falsified ADAMS information only worked if the sample stayed within the control of the Moscow Laboratory, and later destroyed.
-Given that BEREG kits are numbered and can be audited or also seized and tested, the Moscow Laboratory realized that it would be only a matter of time before it was uncovered that the content of samples bottle would not match the entry into ADAMS.
+Given that Bereg kits are numbered and can be audited or also seized and tested, the Moscow Laboratory realized that it would be only a matter of time before it was uncovered that the content of samples bottle would not match the entry into ADAMS. - 13.
+Therefore, according to the Second McLaren Report, the washout testing program evolved prior to the 2013 IAAF World Championships in Moscow.
+It was decided that the washout testing would no longer be performed with official Bereg kits, but from containers selected by athletes, such as Coke and baby bottles filled with their urine.